syncfusion-content/javascript-docs/js/TreeView/How-To.md

 Refer the sample from the link [Updated tree data](http://jsplayground.syncfusion.com/3f1qqqm1#) to know how to get updated data from TreeView.

+You can also get the updated data source for remote data binding after performing the operation like editing, selecting/unselecting, expanding/collapsing, checking/unchecking and removing node.
+You cannot get the updated data source when you perform operation like drag and drop, adding node for remote data binding.

+The updated data source also contains custom attributes ("ContactTitle", "OrderID", "EmployeeID", "Freight") if you return these from server.

+Refer the sample from the [link](http://jsplayground.syncfusion.com/Sync_aeirbejs) to know more about how to get updated data with custom attributes from TreeView for remote data binding.

 ## TreeView context menu to process node operations

 TreeView allow you to perform some tree operation like add, remove, update, move, check, uncheck, select node dynamically by using built-in methods and properties.
 Using those methods and properties, you can trigger it through context menu item click action to manipulate node.